jackyclyang/studio-ghibli/README.md

 - A visually appealing home page
 - See the film collection from Studio Ghibli
 - Choose one film and see the details of the film
-- Details include title, descriptions, director, year, poster
+- Details include title, descriptions, director, year, and poster
 - Poster image will be retrieved from the second API

 #### PostMVP